CAD Data FAQ

 RFQ Data:

-Send R1 simulation CAD data AFTER the build shop and stamper have BOTH reviewed the design (50% or 75% design review), AND their requested changes have been completed in the design.
+Send R1 simulation CAD data AFTER the build shop and stamper have reviewed the design (50% or 75% design review), AND their requested changes have been completed in the design.
 We prefer to have all components in the design and placed in the intended locations before the first simulation.

 What is the required file format for CAD data?